Dave643/Arvato_Customer_Segmentation/README.md

 # Arvato_Customer_Segmentation
-## Capstone Project
-### Arvato: Customer Segmentation and Prediction
+## Capstone Project: Arvato: Customer Segmentation and Prediction

 ### Installation

 Besides the libraries included in the Anaconda distribution for Python 3.6 the following libraries have been included in this project:

-    XGBoost - optimized distributed gradient boosting library designed to be highly efficient, flexible and portable. skopt - simple and efficient library to minimize (very) expensive and noisy black-box functions.
+* XGBoost - optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
+* skopt - simple and efficient library to minimize (very) expensive and noisy black-box functions.

 ### Introduction

 This project was made available for Udacity by Arvato.
 The goal is to find if there are particular patterns in individuals based on collected data that makes them more likely to be responsive to a mail-order campaign by Arvato for the sale of organic products.

-The project is divided in 2 sections:
+TThe work presented here is in two parts:

-    Customer Segmentation Report (Unsupervised Learning): For this portion of the project I performed EDA, PCA and clustering analysis (KMeans) to identify clusters that are good descriptors for what makes a core customer for this particular Arvato's client.
+1. Customer Segmentation Report (Unsupervised Learning): PCA and clustering analysis (KMeans) provides clusters of current customers and population data provided.
+When the clusters are compared this gives a good indication of the people in the population that we can focus who mostly fit the majority of our current customers.

-    Predict Customer Report (Supervised Learning): using the provided data on how customers responded to a marketing campaign I created a model that predicts how particular individuals would respond to campaign.
+2. Predict Customer Report (Supervised Learning): This is the prediction stage for the project where we take in the training data, produce a model and predict the likelyhood that the people in the test dataset are to become customers following the mail-order campaign.

 ### Background

-This project provided by Arvato Financial Solutions was one of the available capstone projects.
-I chose this project mainly for several:
+This project support the Arvato Financial Solutions was one of the available capstone projects for the Udacity datascience nanodegree.

-    It is a real-world problem in which the data had nearly no transformation, making it a chance for an intensive experience with data processing.
+We get a real world problem where the data has almost no transformation, giving an oppotunity with data processing, dimentinality reduction and the challenges that comes with imbalanced data.

-    Customer segmentation is one of the fields in data science and machine learning that is continuously growing and progressing, having this hands-on experience can be very valuable for future problems.
+Customer segmentation can be better designed using data science machine learning techniques which one of the fields in data science and machine learning that is continuously growing and progressing, having this hands-on experience can be very valuable for future problems.

-    Since it has a Kaggle competition portion it allows me to measure the success of my efforts against others.
+This project has a Kaggle competition that gives an oppotunity to measure how I am doing against others.

 ### Datasets